mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-beings/discussion-of-the-buddha/discussion-of-the-designations-of-the-buddha/whether-the-buddha-is-suitably-called-an-ascetic-following-his-awakening.md

 There is a question about what the precise question should be.
 For instance, it is possible one could adduce plenty of suttas which support the claim that the Buddha praised asceticism (with qualification), yet this wouldn't necessarily entail that the Buddha was rightly called an ascetic, if he, say, didn't actually practice said ascetic practices.

+Further resources:

+Suttas describing the lifestyle habits of the Buddha, such as where and on what he slept.
+For instance, sleeping in charnel grounds or directly on the floor.

 --------

 Quotes from the TPR CS Edition of the Pāḷi Canon: